Codium-ai/codiumate-docs/docs/tests/supported-languages.md

 ### Enhanced Support for Specific Languages

-For **Python, JavaScript, TypeScript, and Java**, Codiumate goes a step further by supporting multiple testing frameworks.
+For **Python, JavaScript, TypeScript, Java, and C++**, Codiumate goes a step further by supporting multiple testing frameworks.

 ## Test Running Support